 Euler wondered whether this might work with the following “polynomial”:

-is the coefficient of the highest-order term, but the power series for sine has no highest-order term.
-Indeed, since the coefficients of
+The tricky part is finding the constant A. Usually A is the coefficient of the highest-order term, but the power series for sine has no highest-order term.
+Indeed, since the coefficients of x^n are approaching zero, there is a good argument that A should be infinitesimal.

 After a bit of thought, Euler spotted a solution to this problem.
 We know that: